-At the 26-month (November 2012 – November 2014) timescale, serious and severe rainfall deficiencies persist across much of Queensland away from the eastern coast, extending into inland northeastern New South Wales, the southwest of the Northern Territory and northeast South Australia.
-Rainfall in the past month has slightly decreased deficiencies around the western border of Queensland while deficiencies in the remainder of this area have generally increased slightly.
+At the 27-month (October 2012 – December 2014) timescale, serious and severe rainfall deficiencies persist across much of Queensland away from the coast, extending into inland northeastern New South Wales, the southeast of the Northern Territory and northeast South Australia.
+Rainfall in the past month (December 2014) has alleviated deficiencies in some areas around the Central Highlands District of Queensland but little change has been seen in other areas.

 Product Code IDCKGD0AR0

 The Weekly Rainfall Update describes rainfall over the previous week.
 It includes a map and a summary table of the highest weekly totals.
 A discussion of the impact of recent rains on rainfall deficiencies is also presented.

 Rainfall and temperature outlooks outline likely conditions over three-month periods.
 Outlooks are available for single months, three months, and for any location in Australia.
 Formats include text summaries, maps, graphs and video.